All posts

 If you take multiple supplements, the food question creates natural timing groups.
 Fat-soluble vitamins go with meals.
 Iron goes on an empty stomach, away from calcium.
 Magnesium goes in the evening.
 These constraints are not arbitrary.
 They come from how each nutrient is absorbed.

 Building your schedule around these rules is one of the simplest ways to get more out of what you are already taking.
+See our guide on morning vs evening timing for a full breakdown, or check your stack for interactions.

 This article is for educational purposes only.
 It is not medical advice.
 Always consult a qualified healthcare professional before making changes to your supplement regimen.